-Can a Private Landlord Evict Without Notice?
+Can a Private Landlord Evict Tenant Without Notice?

 The Complete Guide in Dubai